Oskaras-coder/CCT-acadamy-internship/3_python/3_functions/README.md

 # Task: help ATM to split given amount into banknotes/coins.
-1. write a function, which splits a given amount into banknotes/coins.
+1. write a function, which splits a given amount into the least amount of banknotes/coins.
   The function should receive two parameters:
     `amount` - a number which an ATM user wants to cashout (this value has to be split into banknotes).
     `banknotes` - a list of available banknotes/coins, lets use [1, 2, 5] as a default value for this list.